 80% of the work in a negotiation is done before you ever walk into the room

 That means the conversation is only a small fraction of what actually makes or breaks the negotiation.
-In reality, when asking for a promotion it’s your PREPARATION that will determine whether you succeed or fail.
+In reality, when you’re learning how to ask for a raise or a promotion, it’s your PREPARATION that will determine whether you succeed or fail.

-Put another way, would you rather spend 0 hours preparing and get immediately blown out of a negotiation — or would you be willing to spend 20 hours of preparation with a 70% chance of successfully negotiating a raise and promotion?
+Put it another way, would you rather spend zero hours preparing and get immediately blown out of a negotiation — or would you be willing to spend 20 hours of preparation with a 70% chance of successfully negotiating a raise or a promotion?